Cambridge District Scout Archive

 Members would also expect and be willing to fund some of the needs of the District.

 Few holders of gallantry medals stepped into the Scoutmaster role.
 It is unlikely that they were particularly targeted as recruits.
+M aurice Howard did return to his old schoola nd took on the role of SM.
 Some did step into District and County level appointments, bringing their (military) managerial skills to the role.
 Balfour- Gourlay and Cyril Duchesne joined Scouting post WW1 holding the award.
 Stratton and Mainwaring joined Scouting post WW2 holding the award.

 The last question is largely answered by the existing Scoutmasters in WW1 who did earn Gallantry medals.
 Mallet, Missen, Arrowsmith, Riddell, Nott and Briscoe were Scouts before receiving the award.
 The seven unnamed recipients from WW2 were all Scouts before entering the armed services.
 Pite, Coombes, Clee and Balfour Paul were also Scouts or Scouters before the war.